JCool221/ReadmeEasy/README.md

 <!DOCTYPE md>
-# ReadmeEasy
+# Crudify

 ## Description
-To quickly generate a Readme.md file with Node
+A backend for a MongoDB driven crud application

 ## Table of Contents
 * [Installation](#installation)